hmrc/income-tax-mtd-changelog/README.md

 #### Deprecated

-Please note the following API versions will be deprecated in the beginning of July 2024 and will retire after six months as per HMRC API Life Cycle & Deprecation Standards:
+Please note the following API versions will be deprecated at the beginning of July 2024 and will retire after six months as per HMRC API Life Cycle & Deprecation Standards:

 - Self Assessment Business Source Adjustable Summary v4.0